Kizyow/cyclist-ai-training/README.md

 ### Description

-A N7 project about deep learning and image recognition, the idea is to determine if a cyclist wear a helmet or not.
+A N7 project about deep learning and image recognition, the idea is to detect cyclist and determine if they are wearing a helmet or not.

 ### Authors